N5GEH/n5geh.platform/README.md

 ## How to start

 We recommend to start with a fresh Ubuntu Linux 20.04 instance.
 Used machines might work as well but there could be remnants that cause our setup to fail.
+CrateDB needs some setting in the operating system to be adjusted, usually with admin rights (sudo).
+        sudo sysctl -w vm.max_map_count=262144

 **Single computer setup:**